 Put simply, in front-line IT support, you deal with two types of tickets:

-A ticketing system manages these requests, so instead of the tech support person relying on post-it notes, emails, or spreadsheets, the system creates a new incident or service request every time a ticket is submitted.
+A ticket management system allows you to handle these requests, so instead of the tech support person relying on post-it notes, emails, or spreadsheets, the system creates a new incident or service request every time a ticket is submitted.

 10 best ticketing systems to try in 2024